serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 - *Rooted & Unrooted device*: patch the apk to accept "user" certificates
 - *Rooted device*: use ProxyDroid App

->When you are setting your test environment, it is very important to understand which solution you are adopting and what are the differences between each others.
-You might come up with the idea where the methods which work for both rooted and unrooted are the best ones, but what about ignoring the proxy settings, network security config integrity checks or any other mechanisms that make your life worst?
+>When you set your test environment, it is very important to understand which solution you want to adopt and what are the differences among all.
+You might come up with the idea where the methods which work for both rooted and unrooted are the best ones, but what about ignoring the proxy settings, network security config integrity checks or any other mechanisms that make your life worst during a pentest?
 Under the woods there are non-identical methods to redirect the traffic to another host (i.e. a proxy) and for this reason there is a difference between the **local proxy setting** and **ProxyDroid**.
 Let's start from this: the first one doesn't require a rooted device, while ProxyDroid does.
-Although the expected behaviour of these two solutions is the same, they acts in different ways.
-Proxydroid uses IPtables (kernel level) to redirect the traffic and that's why it needs root.
+Although the expected behaviour of these two solutions is the same, they acts in different ways: Proxydroid uses IPtables (kernel level) to redirect the traffic and that's why it needs root, whereas the local proxy setting sets a proxy host and forward to it all communication that are under these settings.

-Once you have set up one of the solutions listed above check [here](https://blog.nviso.eu/2020/11/19/proxying-android-app-traffic-common-issues-checklist/) to be sure you are not mad and doing things as they have to be done.
+Once you have set up one of the solutions listed above, check [here](https://blog.nviso.eu/2020/11/19/proxying-android-app-traffic-common-issues-checklist/) to be sure you are not mad and everything is gonna work.

 iOS
 : - *Jailbroken & Unjailbroken device*: use the local proxy settings (WiFi settings)
-- *Jailbroken & Unjailbroken device*: set up a VPN Server, download OpenVPN on the device
+- *Jailbroken & Unjailbroken device*: set up a VPN Server, download OpenVPN Client on the device

 *iOS doesn't support iptables at kernel level, so either you change the iOS kernel (good luck) or you are screwed.*